bcgov/repomountie/templates/words-matter.md

 ## What about the `master` branch?

-The word master is not inherently bad or non-inclusive.
+The word "master" is not inherently bad or non-inclusive.
 For example people get a masters degree; become a master of their craft; or master a skill.
 Its generally when the word master is used along side the word slave that it becomes non-inclusive.

 Some teams choose to use the word `main` for the default branch of a repo as apposed to the more commonly used `master` branch.
 While its not required or recommended your team is empowered to do what works for them.
 If you do rename the `master` branch consider using `main` so that we have consistency among the repos within our organization.